exercism/gdscript-test-runner/README.md

 Each test case will be called with a single argument.
 That argument is the solution script, prepared by the user and loaded by the test runner as a Script object.
 The test case can call any methods of the solution script, as well as perform any setup steps (if necessary).

 Each test case is expected to return an Array of 2 elements.
-The first is the expected value, the second is the value received from calling a user defined method.
+The first is the value received from calling a user defined method, the second is the expected value.
 The test runner will take care of comparing those values and generating an error message, if necessary.

 A full test suite file might look like this:

 ```
 func test_add_1_and_2(solution_script):
-	return [3, solution_script.add_2_numbers(1, 2)]
+	return [solution_script.add_2_numbers(1, 2), 3]

 func test_add_10_and_20(solution_script):
-	return [30, solution_script.add_2_numbers(10, 20)]
+	return [solution_script.add_2_numbers(10, 20), 30]
 ```

 ## Run the test runner